echo-dave/unKnowd/README.md

    You’ll need to have:
    1. CLOUDINARY_URL (this should be filled in when adding to app)
    2. MAP_API (This is a Google map api key you’ll need to get from Google)
+   3. GOOGLE_GEOCODE is another Google api key (I separated mine)
-   3. MONGODB_URI (this should be filled in for you if you used mLab)
+   4. MONGODB_URI (this should be filled in for you if you used mLab)
-   4. SECRET (this is just a string used for tokens)
+   5. SECRET (this is just a string used for tokens)
-   5. PM2 Keys can be found on [https://app.pm2.io/](https://app.pm2.io/) via the blue Connect button at top
+   6. PM2 Keys can be found on [https://app.pm2.io/](https://app.pm2.io/) via the blue Connect button at top For sending password reset mails you'll need:
+   1. MAIL_SERVER_NAME is just an identifier
+   2. RETURN_ADDRESS
+   3. SMTP_LOGIN
+   4. SMTP_PASSWORD
+   5. SMTP_PORT
+   6. SMTP_SECURE true if port 465 otherwise false
+   7. SMTP_SERVER
 7. Once all that’s done you can go back to deploy towards the bottom and deploy your master branch

+## Local
+   You can run development build with `npm start` or you can run develoment build by first running `npm run build` to build it followed by `ENV_NODE=production npm start`

 # Updates